B7 Audi RS4: High Mileage Highway Hero

 Sometimes without even trying, a car will become a unique build.
 Subtle details or minor improvements in power or handling manifest themselves to the builder’s desire, and soon enough, the car sets itself apart from other identically optioned siblings, rarity be damned.

 Being owned by an automotive aficionado, one would be hard pressed to find him in a car that was exactly as delivered.
 Fabryce's Daytona Grey Pearl 2007 Audi RS4 is a testament to that.

 This B7 RS4 left the original owner in Maine in 2013, and showed up in California, being purchased sight unseen.
-It came with Öhlins coilover suspension, a flashed ECU, an exhaust, and amazingly enough, it was rust free.
+It came with Öhlins coilover suspension, a flashed ECU, and amazingly enough, it was rust free.

 A look into the interior will reveal the European spec Audi RS4 steering wheel, which looks cooler and a bit more modern than the US spec RS4 steering wheel.
 It has a more modern looking center horn button, with the silver spokes and a flat bottom with the RS4 logo, while the US version has a standard round steering wheel and a huge horn button.
 This wheel was the first addition to the car, followed by a custom designed catback exhaust system to replace the one the car came with when purchased.

 Fabryce had the previous owner's modified ECU reflashed back to stock so that it could better stomach the fuel that's available.
 Despite the factory tune, with the downpipes, custom fabricated T304 stainless exhaust, and 200 cell HJS high flow catalytic converter, the car gained twenty-seven horsepower from when he originally bought it.
 Fabryce says the factory tune is actually great and reliable, so he prefers it to the aftermarket.